No renewal of Regional Forest Agreements

 - Threatened species have been found either within or near 33% of planned logging coupes, even higher in some regions.

-You can see the detailed VNPA analysis here.
+You can see the detailed VNPA analysis here in our reportWestern Forests and Woodlands at Risk.

 It’s happening right now